awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Required: No

  ** [TumblingWindowInSeconds](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-TumblingWindowInSeconds"></a>
-\(Streams\) The duration in seconds of a processing window\.
+\(Streams only\) The duration in seconds of a processing window\.
 The range is between 1 second up to 900 seconds\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 900\.
 Required: No